Masa331/pohoda/README.md

 invoices.first.invoice_header.number.number_requested
 ```

-Every Pohoda XML element has it's counterpart as a class in this gem and when you query some attribute one any invoice you go through it:
+Every Pohoda XML element has it's counterpart as a class in this gem and when you query some attribute on any invoice you go through them:
 ```ruby
 data_pack = Pohoda.parse(File.read('./data_pack.xml')) # => Pohoda::DataPackType
 data_pack.data_pack_items # => Ok, that's a normal Array :)